Walls and Bridges: Release and promotion

 "Whatever Gets You thru the Night" was Lennon's first number 1 single on the Billboard Hot 100 as a solo artist.
 This achievement, together with the US success of the album, marked a comeback for Lennon, whose career since Imagine in 1971 had trailed that of his former Beatles bandmates in terms of commercial success.
 When asked for his opinion of Walls and Bridges during the press conference for his 1974 North American tour, George Harrison described it as a "lovely" album.
 Ringo Starr said he admired all of Lennon's work, apart from Some Time in New York City, and he lauded Walls and Bridges as "the finest album in the last five years by anybody".
 McCartney said it was a "great" record but added: "I know he can do better."
 McCartney cited the Beatles' "I Am the Walrus" as an example of how Lennon could be "more adventurous … more exciting".

-Shortly after its release, Lennon personally mixed a true quadrophonic version of Walls and Bridges ("for the 20 people who buy quad", he joked in his 1974 WNEW-FM radio interview in New York).
-The quadrophonic mix was issued only on 8-track in the US. "#9 Dream", backed with "What You Got", was released as a single in the US on 16 December 1974, and a month later in the UK, on 24 January 1975.
+Shortly after its release, Lennon personally mixed a four channel quadraphonic version of Walls and Bridges ("for the 20 people who buy quad", he joked in his 1974 WNEW-FM radio interview in New York).
+The quadraphonic mix was issued only on 8-track tape in the US. "#9 Dream", backed with "What You Got", was released as a single in the US on 16 December 1974, and a month later in the UK, on 24 January 1975.
 The single peaked at number 9 on the Billboard Hot 100 and number 23 in the UK.

 During the recording of "Whatever Gets You thru the Night", Elton John had bet Lennon that the song would top the charts.
 Never believing it would, Lennon agreed to perform live with John if it did.
 Having lost the wager, Lennon appeared at John's Madison Square Garden show on 28 November, performing "Whatever Gets You thru the Night" together with the Beatles' "I Saw Her Standing There" and "Lucy in the Sky with Diamonds".
 All three tracks were later released on an EP, 28th November 1974, in 1981.
 Lennon returned to the stage to play tambourine on the encore, John's "The Bitch Is Back".
 The Madison Square Garden show would be Lennon's last major live performance.